22Pravin/WC_SRGANS_for_Medical_XRAYs/README.md

 ## Acknowledgments

-This project was developed by Aditya Yadav, Pravinkumar Gohil, Satwik Chauhan, and Zeeshan Modi under the supervision of Ms. Tanvi at Chandigarh University.
+This project was developed by Pravinkumar Gohil

-We acknowledge the creators of the Chest X-Ray Pneumonia dataset and the foundational work on Wasserstein GANs and image super-resolution that made this project possible.
+I acknowledge the creators of the Chest X-Ray Pneumonia dataset and the foundational work on Wasserstein GANs and image super-resolution that made this project possible.